novalagung/learndevops/en/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

 - `gh-pages.pub` file as the public key
 - `gh-pages` file as the private key

 Upload these two files into repo's project keys and secret menu respectively.
-To do that, open the repo, click **Settings**, then do follow steps below:
+To do that, open the repo, click **Settings**, then do follow the steps below:

 ![Serverless Ebook using Gitbook, Github Pages, Github Actions, and Calibre - prepare Github deploy key](https://i.imgur.com/t8RVwN7.png)

 #### 2.4.
 Create Github workflow CI/CD file for generating the web version of the ebook

-We are going to make Github automatically deploy the web version of the ebook on every push, including the first push.
+Now we are going to make Github able to automatically deploy the web version of the ebook on every push.
+And we want that to be applied into the first push as well.

 Create a new workflow file named `deploy.yml`, place it in `<yourproject>/.github/workflows`, then fill it with the configuration below: